GhadaAlmashaqbeh/GhadaAlmashaqbeh.github.io/01-research.md

 * **State growth control for DeFi systems:** Develop layer-two solutions to reduce the blockchain storage-footprint of DeFi applications (such as automated market makers), in addition to developing multidimensional transaction fee mechanisms under these multi-layer solutions.
 More about our framework, ammBoost, can be found in our [paper](https://eprint.iacr.org/2024/1021).<br/>
 <u>Funded by Uniswap Foundation<u/>

 * **Privacy and machine learning:** Use privacy technologies---MPC, FHE, threshold cryptography, and zero knowledge proofs---to tackle privacy issues in machine learning (covering both federated learning and inference), and explore directions to support dynamic participation in these protocols under restricted interaction patterns.
-More about our anonymity framework for private federated learning can be found in our [paper](https://arxiv.org/abs/2306.06825). <br/>
+More about our anonymity framework for private federated learning can be found in our ([paper](https://arxiv.org/abs/2306.06825), PETS 2025). <br/>
 <u>Funded by UConn Research Excellence Award<u/>
 <br/>
 <br/>